Valks-Bots/ValksBot/README.md

 ### Commands
 - Ping pong.
-- Send / react with any emote the bot is in.
+- Send / react with any emote from any guild that the bot is in.
 - Search for a emote / member in the guild the command is being executed in.
 (WIP)

 ## To Do